|You are not logged on|

 Sometimes Web pages contain complex graphics.
 Complex graphic images may stress the printer driver beyond what it can handle.
 Usually, the printer manufacturer is aware of such a problem, and may already have an updated printer driver available for you.
 Check your printer manufacturer's Web site for an updated driver.
 Installing the latest driver should solve the printing problems for you.

-You can find NSLDS reference material on the IFAP Web site by selecting ''Processing Resources'' from the home page and ''NSLDS Reference Materials'' from the Processing Resources page.
+You can find NSLDS User Resources on the Knowledge Center website by selecting ''Resource type'' from the home page and ''NSLDS User Resources'' from the Library page.
 Alternatively, you can select this link to get there.
-The material is organized by year and publication type.
+The material is organized by Current and Historical publications.

-You can find the ISIR Guide on the IFAP Web site by selecting ''Publications'' from the home page and the ''ISIR Guide'' link under ''Processing Publications'' from the Publications page.
+You can find the ISIR Guide on the Knowledge Center website by selecting ''Library'' from the home page and the ''ISIR Guide'' link under ''Handbooks, Manuals, or Guides'' from the Publications by Resource Type page.
 Alternatively, you can select this link to get there.
-The ISIR Guide and related updates are organized by award year.
+The ISIR Guide and related updates are organized by Current and Historical publications.

 You can find the TEACH Grant Counseling Guides (Initial and Subsequent and Exit Counseling Guides) at the ATS (Agreement to Serve) Web site.
 Schools may use these counseling guides when completing in person counseling with their students.
 Students may wish to print the Initial and Subsequent Counseling guide so that they have a copy of the material covered during their counseling session.